phelipetls/reportforce/README.md

 report.get_report("00O1a000001YtFG", session=session)
 ```

-This will handle all report types.

 ### Getting more than 2000 rows

-But!!
-If it has more than 2000 rows and you want all of them, you'll
+But, if it has more than 2000 rows and you want all of them, you'll need to
-need to provide a column name that has a unique value for each row.
+provide a column name that uniquely identifies each row, such as an ID.

 Unfortunately, this is needed because the API doesn't provide a way to
 limit by a number of rows or something like that.